Energy Explorers: November 2024 Edition

 Posted onEarlier this month, a new group of Energy Explorers made their debut at TELUS World of Science - Edmonton.
 These 14 University of Alberta graduate students are researching everything from bacteria-killing viruses to microplastics, but they all gathered on November 10 with one shared purpose—bringing science out of the lab and into the world!

 Future Energy Systems launched our Energy Explorers program in the fall of 2022.
 This intensive science communication course targets master’s and doctoral students working on FES-funded projects.
 Each participant spends 20 hours learning to communicate their research to a non-academic audience.
-Explorers also spend that time designing and constructing interactive, child-friendly demonstrations to help explain.
+Explorers also spend that time designing and constructing interactive, child-friendly demonstrations.

 Thanks in part to dreary weather, the science centre lobby was packed full of families, over 1,800 people throughout the day.
 Both kids and adults were drawn to the colourful displays created by our Explorers—master’s student Nina Deschner had scarcely finished setting up when a gaggle of children approached her table.